 The Company entered into the Key Facility with Key effective November 4, 2013.
-On December 28, 2018, the Company amended the Key Facility, increasing the aggregate commitments under the Key Facility by \$25 million to \$125 million.
+On June 29, 2020, the Company amended the Key Facility, among other things, to amend the LIBOR floor from 0.75% to 1.00% and to extend the revolving period to September 30, 2021.
 The Key Facility has an accordion feature which allows for an increase in the total loan commitment to \$150 million from the \$125 million commitment.
 The Key Facility is collateralized by all debt investments and warrants held by Credit II and permits an advance rate of up to 50% of eligible debt investments held by Credit II.
 The Key Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the debt investments securing the Key Facility to certain criteria for qualified debt investments and includes portfolio company concentration limits as defined in the related loan agreement.
-The Key Facility has a revolving period that extends to April 6, 2021, followed by a two-year amortization period and is scheduled to mature on April 6, 2023.
-The interest rate is based upon the one-month LIBOR, plus a spread of 3.25%, with a LIBOR floor of 0.75%.
-The LIBOR rate was 2.50% and 1.56% on December 31, 2018 and 2017, respectively.
-The average interest rate for the years ended December 31, 2018 and 2017 was 5.23% and 4.33%, respectively.
-The Key Facility requires the payment of an unused line fee in an amount equal to 0.50% of any unborrowed amount available under the facility annually.
-As of December 31, 2018 and 2017, the Company had borrowing capacity under the Key Facility of \$34.5 million and \$37.0 million, respectively.
-At December 31, 2018 and 2017, \$0.9 million and \$23.6 million, respectively, was available, subject to existing terms and advance rates.
+The Key Facility is scheduled to mature on April 6, 2023.
+The interest rate is based upon the one-month LIBOR, plus a spread of 3.25%, with a LIBOR floor of 1.00%.
+The LIBOR rate was 0.14% and 1.76% on December 31, 2020 and 2019, respectively.
+The average interest rate for the years ended December 31, 2020 and 2019 was 4.38% and 5.51%, respectively.
+The Key Facility requires the payment of an unused line fee in an amount up to 0.50% on an annualized basis of any unborrowed amount available under the facility.
+As of December 31, 2020 and 2019, the Company had borrowing capacity under the Key Facility of \$97.0 million and \$108.0 million, respectively.
+At December 31, 2020 and 2019, \$24.8 million and \$24.2 million, respectively, was available for borrowing, subject to existing terms and advance rates.